sijuswamy/KTU-Maths-Updation/GAMAT201.md

 - Introduce the concept of least square error and finding closed form solution of simple systems using the formula $\mathbf{X}=\left(A^T A\right)^{-1}A^Tb$ by extending simple vector solutions.
 - Introduce the concept of orthogonal subspaces and its use in solution of system of equations.
 Mention examples like Fourier matrix and its simple uses.
 >**Note:** From this module questions to find norm, distance between vectors and verification of orthonormality and related questions will be asked for both internal and end semester examinations.
-# Module -4: Linear Transformations and its applications
+# Module -4: Linear Transformations and Its Applications
 >Linear Transformations, Kernal of Linear Transformations , Coordinates & change of basis and its applications.

 - Introduce the concept of linear transformation using the matrix multiplication of a vector with $2\times 2$ unit matrix, then change the diagonal values and demonstrate the impact of these operations using colcalc/ python (code will be provided).